| | |

 The best way to clean it is with Dawn dish soap and clean water.
 You can also use a green Scothbrite pad to roughen the surface so the primer will adhere better.

 Cover all surfaces of your hardware with the spray bonding primer.
 Let dry.
-Put a fresh piece of cardboard down before adding color.
+Before adding color, put a fresh piece of cardboard down.

-Use a light fresh coat of paint.
+Use a light, fresh coat of paint.
 The first coat will not completely cover the handles.
+Allow for proper dry time in between (at least 30 minutes).

-Repeat for 3 coats making sure you fully are covering the hardware.
-You may get away with only doing two coats, but three should make your painted handles last longer.
+Repeat for three coats, making sure you fully cover the hardware.
+You may get away with only two coats, but three should make your painted handles last longer.

 black spray paint on 4 kitchen cabinet handles on box.

 Let your handles and hardware cure as long as possible.
-We like to let them dry overnight before putting them back on the cabinets.
+We like to let them dry overnight before returning them to the cabinets.

 • Use thin coats of spray paint.